Features

 2-year trend comparing profitability with cash from operations

 J.B.
-Chemicals & Pharmaceuticals Ltd.'s OCF/NI ratio of 1.37x in FY2025 indicates strong cash collection and working capital efficiency.
+Chemicals & Pharmaceuticals Ltd.'s OCF/NI ratio of 0.99x in FY2026 indicates reasonable cash conversion from operations.

 Understanding Net Income vs Operating Cash Flow

-In FY 2025, J.B.
-Chemicals & Pharmaceuticals Ltd.'s operating cash flow exceeded net income.
+In FY 2026, J.B.
+Chemicals & Pharmaceuticals Ltd.'s operating cash flow trailed net income.
 Operating Cash Flow is the actual cash from core operations.
 OCF exceeding net income signals strong cash collection.
 OCF trailing net income may indicate aggressive revenue recognition or working capital issues.

 Leverage Ratios